 Bigotry related to aspects of identity including (and not limited to): race, ethnicity, sexual orientation, and gender has a deleterious psychological impact on its targets, its beneficiaries, and society.
 Individuals’ psychological health and wellbeing may be supported by communal spaces that allow for exploration, celebration, affirmation, and empowerment related to aspects of identity.
 This Spring SCS is offering identity-focused groups that will serve as opportunities for students to engage in the aforementioned processes.

-Breaking Bad Family and Friends, a Self Management and Recovery Training (SMART), for students who have been impacted by the addictive behaviors of their family or friends.
+SMART Recovery Family & Friends spring 2022, a Self Management and Recovery Training (SMART), for students who have been impacted by the addictive behaviors of their family or friends.

 All groups meet remotely.
 New members are welcome throughout the semester, however, registration is required.
 For more information or to register, please contact Jill Pilgrim in Student Counseling Services, at 860-439-4587 or firstname.lastname@example.org.